deepsm007/tools/rh-pre-commit/README.md

 * Add dev-tools/bin to your path (This will install rh-gitleaks too)
 * Run `sudo make install` to install them system wide (This will install rh-gitleaks too)

+Then you'll want to run `rh-pre-commit`[1] and follow the steps outlined for getting set up with a API token for accessing leak patterns.

+[1] This will kick off a scan once everything is set up so it would be good to run it from a small folder like an existing project rather than from your home folder.

 ## Ways To Install As A Hook

-These all assume you have `rh-pre-commit` somewhere on your path.
+Thes options assume you have `rh-pre-commit` somewhere on your path.
 If you need help getting this set up, feel free send an email to infosec@redhat.com with "InfoSec Dev Tools Support" in the subject.

-It's also recommended to read through the git
+It's also recommended to read through the git's documentation on hooks if you want a deeper understanding of how these work.

-### One-Off Install
+### One-Off Install (Not Optimal)

 ```sh
 cd /path/to/project